Batoul-Kazak/Batoul-Kazak/README.md

 I am currently working on developing websites using typescript, React, CSS, Tailwind.
-I have finished the intermediate level of React, and I am working on finishing the advanced level, I am using all that I learned in my "Tomato" project, you can find it on my github, give me ideas to include in my project so i can best my skills.
+I have finished the intermediate level of React, and I am working on finishing the advanced level, I am using all that I learned in my [Essenslieferung](https://github.com/Batoul-Kazak/Essenslieferung) project, you can find it on my github, give me ideas to include in my project so i can best my skills.
 I am also learning React native for my graduation project.